priyyanshi/Grapher-VGA-Graphing-Calculator-/README.md

 # Grapher-VGA-Graphing-Calculator-

 ## Description:
 Grapher is a graphing calculator application that allows users to graph lines, polynomials of power 2, polynomials of power 3, polynomials of power 4, square root functions, and exponential functions.
 The project targets a DE1-SoC board.
-This project was done in a group of 2 for a Computer Organization course (ECE243).
+This project was done in a group of 2 for a Computer Organization course (ECE243) at the University of Toronto.

 ## Project Run-through: